 The user has the possibility to choose the set $\{\zeta_i\}$ of nuisance parameters which are minimized over.
-This choice is specified with the error dimension variable, and the different possibilities are shown in Table 9.2.
-Since the error dimension defines the treatement of systematics it is useful to have define a matched pair of error dimensions for each rule, where on value describes how the event rate is computed for no systematics and the other one is with systematics (see also Sec.
-7.2).
-The error dimensions for the case of no systematics is set for each rule by the value of @errordim_sys_off, whereas the error dimension for systematics on is given by @errordim_sys_on.
-Thus, for example, the complete error dimension definition could look like
+This choice is specified with the systematics functions $sys_on_function$ and $sys_off_function$ corresponding two systematics modes "systematics on" and "systematics off".
+The different possibilities are shown in Table 11.3.
+Since the dual systematics modes define the behavior of the experiment for systematics on and off, it is useful to have a matching pair of systematics functions for each rule (see also Sec.
+7.1).
+The signal and background errors specified by @signalerror and @backgrounderror will then be used, if applicable.
+For example, one may define